wp-plugins/cms-tree-page-view/readme.txt

 == Changelog ==

+= 0.10.x =
+- New: create multiple pages at once!
+Add multiple pages faster than ever before!
+- Fixed: adds new pages with the correct and selected WPML-language
+- Misc fixes

 = 0.10.1 =
 - Fixed popup closing to fast on Firefox.
 - Enable menu item setting by default for hierarchical post types during first install.
 It was confusing when it was enabled for pages but not for other post types.
 Consistency!